The million dollar question and one which crops up frequently.

 But don't let this put you off learning how to make your own soap, you can make as much as you like for personal use of your close friends and family plus who knows where it may lead in the future.
 Soap making is seriously addictive !

 If you are seriously thinking of making the jump to selling yourself but need help taking that next step a The Soap Coach zoom session with me to help answer the million questions I know you will have can really help you hit the ground running.
 30 mins, 60 mins and 2 hours all available .
+I recommend a 60 minute session to cover everything related to selling soap legally, I will cover everything I have talked about above and also have templates that will save you a lot of time and stress.
 You can find out more and book yours here.
-Investment in yourself and your business really does help you get off to a flying start and is something that I have done since day one and will continue to advocate.
+It is an initial investment that will save you so much time, effort and stress that I really do feel it is worth it's weight in gold.